-In this webinar, Kath Pay, the Marketing Director at cloud.IQ, shares tips for what marketers can do to adapt to an increasingly savvy consumer base.
-Kath has been in the digital marketing space for 16 years.
+In this webinar, Kath Pay, the Marketing Director at Cloud.IQ, shares tips for what marketers can do to adapt to an increasingly savvy consumer base.
+Kath has been in the digital marketing space for 18 years.

 Here’s what someone who lives and breathes marketing has to say about how to improve your customers’ checkout experience:

-The Fogg Behavior Model, created by Dr. BJ Fogg, shows that we as consumers need to have three factors in place in order for us to make the conversion: motivation, ability and trigger.
+The Fogg Behavior Model, created by Dr. BJ Fogg, shows that consumers need to have three factors in place in order to make the conversion: motivation, ability, and a trigger.